JustinLove/ohol-map/notes.md

     - x opening timeline on no-anim servers
     - x play button with no animation?
     - x anim remains avaiable with life data from other server
-    - releaseing drag button out of window
+    - x releaseing drag button out of window
     - timeline default selection?
     - ?? change timeline when changing servers?
     - ?? arc control feedback?